Solved! What to Do About Water Hammer

 As an alternative, install water hammer arrestors to eliminate the banging.

 Water hammer arrestors feature air-filled cylinders that absorb the jolt of a sudden water pressure increase when a valve shuts off.
-Most water hammer arrestors available today are easy to install, and they feature screw-type connectors that attach between a water-supply line and a shut-off valve (see an example on Amazon).
+Most water hammer arrestors available today are easy to install, and they feature screw-type connectors that attach between a water-supply line and a shut-off valve (view example on Amazon).
 Make sure to install two: one on the hot water supply line and one on the cold water supply line.
 If you’re not familiar with basic plumbing connections, however, don’t hesitate to call a plumber to install the arrestors.

 Adjust the water pressure reduction valve.